 I don’t want to get to the end of my life and find I lived just the length of it.
 I want to have lived the width of it as well.

 A blog about the journey of my dreams, being my own boss and helping people help themselves.
 Additionally, you will find things that interest me, e.g. environmental issues, healthy living, life in general and a bit of politics as well, sorry!

-- Your social calendar may be a source of concern now, especiall...
-More for Aquarius bit.ly/whBNNw 8 hours ago
+- Your dreams are a significant source of inspiration, yet you n...
+More for Aquarius bit.ly/whBNNw 2 days ago